Oct 12, 2021

 git branch --list

-When you’re all clear, follow these steps:
+When you’ve selected the right branch, follow these steps:

 git branch -m new-name

-git checkout master git branch -m old-name new-name
+git branch -m old-name new-name

 git branch -a

-git push origin --delete old-name git push origin :old-name new-name
+git push origin --delete old-name

 git push origin -u new-name